-For these pumpkin muffins, I started with my basic muffin recipe, but then I increased the dry ingredients and wet ingredients slightly, so that I could make a dozen bigger muffins with a taller muffin top.
+For these pumpkin muffins, I started with my basic muffin recipe, but then I increased the dry ingredients and wet ingredients slightly so that I could make a dozen bigger muffins with a taller muffin top.
 Another trick that you can also do, which you will notice in many of the muffin recipes here: bake 8 or 10 muffins instead of a full dozen.
-This means you make less muffins, but they are bigger!
+This means you make fewer muffins, but they are bigger!

 You can store these muffins at room temperature, covered, for about 3 days.
-Otherwise they will go stale.
+Otherwise, they will go stale.